Analyzing and Forecasting Success in the Men's Ice Hockey World (Junior) Championships Using a Dynamic Ranking Model: Background

 Another set of variables captures the physical characteristics of players; specifically height, weight, and age.
 Height is recorded in centimeters, weight in kilograms, and age in years.
 Since we require variables that represent the entire team, we calculate the averages across all players.
-Admittedly, this approach results in some loss of detailed information, as goalies, defensemen, and forwards often necessitate different physical profiles.
-Despite these limitations, we expect these variables to have some influence.
+Admittedly, this approach results in some loss of detailed information, as goaltenders, defensemen, and forwards often necessitate different physical profiles.
+However, these averages provide a general sense of the team's physical makeup, which can still yield valuable insights.
+Height and weight are included because they may influence a player’s style of play and effectiveness in different situations.
+Shorter players often have a lower center of gravity, which can enhance their balance and ability to make quick turns and cuts on the ice.
+On the other hand, taller players generally have longer reach and their size can make them harder to move off the puck and more effective in body checks.
+Lighter players thrive in speed, using their finesse to evade defenders and create offensive opportunities.
+On the other hand, heavier players excel in physical play, using their size and strength to dominate in battles for the puck, deliver hard hits, and protect the net.
+Additionally, a higher weight relative to height might suggest a stronger or more muscular build, which is particularly relevant in high-stakes international tournaments.
+Age serves as a proxy for both physical and mental maturity.
+Younger players may bring agility and innovative strategies, while older players often provide experience and composure under pressure.
+The combination of these physical characteristics is likely to influence team dynamics and overall performance, making them crucial for understanding factors that drive success in international ice hockey.
 The source of the physical characteristics data is Elite Prospects (\url{www.eliteprospects.com}).